 Mature collagen contains a large triple helix region in which two alpha1 chains (from the COL1A1 gene) and one alpha2 chain (from COL1A2) assemble together to form this triple helix.
 Normally, in the triple helix region of the chains, glycine occurs every third amino acid position in the chain in a glycine-X-Y pattern, where X and Y are frequently proline or hydroxyproline (Figure 2).
 This pattern allows the collagen fibrils to coil into the triple helix and helps define the unique biochemical properties of the protein.

 Glycine is the simplest amino acid, with its side chain simply consisting of a hydrogen.
 With this simplicity, having glycine occur at every third spot in the amino acid chain allows the alpha chains to form a tight “twist.”
 This spatial arrangement wouldn’t otherwise be possible if an amino acid with a bulkier side chain were substituted for glycine.

-In the most well-studied genetic abnormality in osteogenesis imperfecta, a point mutation in the COL1A1 and COL1A2 genes leads to the substitution of another amino acid for the normal glycine, which then alters the ability for the alpha chains to associate correctly when forming the triple helix.
+In the most well-studied genetic abnormality in osteogenesis imperfecta, a point mutation in the COL1A1 and COL1A2 genes leads to the substitution of another amino acid in place of glycine.
+This impedes the correct association of alpha chains when forming the triple helix.
 This abnormal protein is then either hydrolyzed by the cell or simply fails to function properly.

 Both autosomal dominant and autosomal recessive forms of the disease have been described.

 Any organ system in which type 1 collagen plays a structural role can be affected.
 The severity and phenotype vary widely depending on the type of osteogenesis imperfecta.
-Four types of osteogenesis imperfecta have been classically described (see Table 1), but as many as 15 more have been added since.
+While four types of osteogenesis imperfecta have been classically described (see Table 1), as many as 15 more have been added since.

-Classically, patients with osteogenesis imperfecta have stunted growth.
-The face may have a typical triangular shape, and eyes with blue sclera.
+Classically, patients with osteogenesis imperfecta have diminished growth.
+The face may have an atypical triangular shape, and the eyes may have blue sclera.
 The teeth are commonly affected, termed “dentinogenesis imperfecta,” due to abnormal dentin.
 This condition can lead to discolored, soft teeth with a predilection for dental caries.
-Hearing loss is commonly seen as well, which may be due to conduction abnormalities from the bones in the middle ear, sensorineural abnormalities from abnormalities of the inner ear organs, or a combination thereof.
+Hearing loss is commonly seen as well, which may be due to conduction abnormalities from the bones in the middle ear, sensorineural abnormalities from abnormalities of the inner ear organs, or a combination of the two.

 The lungs and cardiovascular system may be affected.
 Patients with osteogenesis imperfecta can have abnormal valvular tissue leading to mitral valve prolapse or aortic regurgitation.
-They are at an increased risk of developing aortic dissection or aneurysm.
 The connective tissue of vessel walls is weakened which can lead to easy bruising.

 Often musculoskeletal complaints will cause the patient to present to the orthopedist.
 Ligamentous laxity is characteristic, which leads to hypermobility of the joints.
-Basilar invagination, a condition in which the occipito-cervical junction is compromised and the cervical spine prolapses into the skull, may be seen in some subtypes of osteogenesis imperfecta, leading to neurologic compromise.
+Basilar invagination, a condition in which the occipito-cervical junction gradually deforms and the edges of the foramen magnum fold inward, may be seen in some subtypes of osteogenesis imperfecta, leading to neurologic compromise.
 Scoliosis may be present to some degree, which may be quite severe in some subtypes.

-Generalized bone brittleness and fragility is common.
+Generalized bone brittleness and fragility are common.
 Recurrent fractures may lead one to suspect the diagnosis in otherwise mild forms of the disease.
 Olecranon apophyseal fractures are usually pathognomonic for osteogenesis imperfecta (Figure 3).
 Notably, the risk of fracture drops dramatically after puberty.

-Congenital anterolateral dislocation of the radiocapitellar joint may be seen, with ossification of the interosseous membrane even seen in some cases.
-Severe bowing of the limbs are usually present in more severe forms (Figure 4).
-The legs may exhibit the classic “saber shin” appearance due to anterior bowing of the tibiae (Figure 5).
+Severe bowing of the limbs is usually present in more severe forms (Figure 4A).
+The legs may exhibit the classic “saber shin” appearance due to anterior bowing of the tibiae (Figure 4B).
 The femora may be severely bowed.
-Compression fragility fractures of the spine leads to the classic “codfish vertebrae” appearance on lateral spine radiographs (Figure 6).
+Compression fragility fractures of the spine lead to the classic “codfish vertebrae” appearance on lateral spine radiographs (Figure 4C).

 A diagnosis of osteogenesis imperfecta can usually be made based on family history and typical radiographic findings.
 Although DNA analysis may reveal mutations, especially in COL1A1 and COL1A2, due to the variety of mutations that lead to an osteogenesis imperfecta phenotype, there is no one simple lab test that can lead to diagnosis.

-Long bones have variable degrees of progressive bowing and general deformity.
+Long bones are typically thin and have variable degrees of progressive bowing and general deformity.
 As mentioned above, the radiocapitellar joint may be dislocated, and ossification of the interosseous membrane can be seen.
 The pelvis may show coxa vara due to the stress seen at the proximal femur and an inability to remodel correctly in response to this stress.

 Considering all subtypes, osteogenesis imperfecta occurs about once per 15,000–20,000 live births with no known variability across races and geographic regions.
-Type I osteogenesis imperfecta is the most common, found in one in 30,000 live births; osteogenesis imperfecta type II, the most severe form, is happily the rarest. osteogenesis imperfecta affects males and females in equal numbers.
-In most cases, osteogenesis imperfecta types is inherited in autosomal dominant pattern. osteogenesis imperfecta type II can occur as a spontaneous genetic mutation which is then transmitted in a autosomal dominant.
+Type I osteogenesis imperfecta is the most common, found in one in 30,000 live births; osteogenesis imperfecta type II, the most severe form, is happily the rarest.
+Osteogenesis imperfecta affects males and females in equal numbers.
+In most cases, osteogenesis imperfecta is inherited in an autosomal dominant pattern.
+Osteogenesis imperfecta type II can occur as a spontaneous genetic mutation, which is then transmitted in an autosomal dominant pattern.
 Rare forms of osteogenesis imperfecta are inherited as autosomal recessive genetic traits.